 No, if you’re adding another coat, the paint does not have to be completely dry.
 Instead, you can spray on the next coat when it is only semi-dry, which will typically take about 5 minutes.
 The paint’s surface will be dry at this point, so the new layer will have something to stick to.
 However, it won’t necessarily be dry enough to touch, as the bottom layers of paint may still be wet.

 If you only wait for the paint to be semi-dry between layers, you can substantially cut down the overall waiting time.

 How Can You Make Spray Paint Dry Faster?

 Ventilation is your best bet for ensuring that spray paint dries quickly.
 Try adding fans or leaving or project in a safe place outside on a windy day.
 This will help the spray paint dry faster.
 Of course, you don’t want to put so many fans on it that it moves the paint around, though.
 There is a limit to what ventilation can do.

 By applying only a thin coat of paint, it will also dry faster.
 There is no reason to drench your work surface.
 This will make the paint pool and run, as well as dry substantially slower.

 You can also control when you paint.
-When the humidity is super high, you may consider moving the painting to a different day.
+When the humidity is really high, you may want to consider moving the painting to a different day.
 However, it is essential to remember that there is no perfect day to paint.
 If you wait for all the factors to be ideal, you’ll probably end up never painting.